GDGGhana/GDGGhana.github.io/README.md

 ---------------
 Deploy on your web server of choice (Apache, Nginx, etc).
 If you need a web server, Google App Engine's free tier should be more than sufficient for your chapter's needs.
+One could also deploy on github pages.
+With a domain to go. you are set.
+Just by pointing to the domain/subdomain via a cname file at the root of your github project

 Development Details
 ---------------